 Unpaid carer Malcolm joins Coronation celebrations

-Carers Trust was thrilled that its funding partner, The Prince of Wales’s Charitable Fund, made it possible for an unpaid carer to have a seat in the grandstand in front of Buckingham Palace to enjoy the Coronation processions.
+Carers Trust was thrilled that its funding partner, King Charles III Charitable Fund (formerly the Prince of Wales’s Charitable Fund), made it possible for an unpaid carer to have a seat in the grandstand in front of Buckingham Palace to enjoy the Coronation processions.
 Malcolm reflects on the support he received from Harrow Carers and Carers Trust, his own personal journey back into employment and fulfillment, and an unforgettable day at the heart of the Coronation celebrations.

 What an amazing day, to be invited and to forever be a part of the Coronation celebrations of Their Majesties King Charles III and Queen Camilla.
 I am honoured and genuinely touched to have been asked to represent unpaid carers, as a volunteer spokesperson for the Carers Trust on this historic occasion.